 Last summer when I was staying at my sister’s in Toronto, I would take a walk to the mall and do some grocery shopping.
 I love walking around grocery stores and checking out everything!

-While I was picking up some fruit I noticed all those bins lined up full of different types of breads, pretzels etc.
+While I was picking up some fruit I noticed all those bins lined up full of different types of breads and pretzels.

 When I arrived back at my sister’s I asked her what they were and she said “I think they are Italian”, what?
-I had never seen them before.
-And then my daughter confirmed it, they were Italian.
+How in heck did I miss these?

 As luck would have it I spent a wonderful day having lunch with a couple of lovely Italian women and after telling them my story, what did they do?

-I also learned that sweetening them up and without the addition of boiling them they become sweet wine cookies.
+I also realized that sweetening them up and without the addition of boiling them, they then become sweet wine cookies.

 When I got back to Italy and I was visiting with friends, what did my friend bring out but a bag of Italian Taralli!
 Enjoy!